danpla/dpscreenocr/doc/manual.md

  *  `action_copy_to_clipboard_text_separator` (`\n\n` by default)
     specify the separator for multiple texts for "Copy text to clipboard" action.
-This option only has effect if queuing is enabled (see `ocr_allow_queuing`).
+This option only has effect if `ocr_allow_queuing` is enabled.

     Keep in mind that every text, if not empty, ends with a newline.

  *  `action_run_executable_wait_to_complete` (`true` by default)
-    whether to wait executable to complete.
+    whether to wait for the executable to complete.

+    If this option is disabled, several instances of the executable can run simultaneously.

  *  `hotkey_cancel_selection` (`Escape` by default) - hotkey to cancel
     selection.